containerbuildsystem/cachito/README.md

 The documentation is generated from the [API specification](cachito/web/static/api_v1.yaml) written in the OpenAPI 3.0 format.

-It is available on [GitHub Pages](https://release-engineering.github.io/cachito) or Cachito's root URL.
+It is available on Cachito's root URL.

 ## Configuring Workers